GlennDeprey/PalianPals/docs/game-guides/ranching/leveling.md

 ![Recently Pet](./img/Recently_Pet.png)

 - Collecting produce from animals.
-(Experience gain will be higher when the animal has **production speed/gain traits**)
+(Experience gain will be higher when the animal has **Production speed/gain traits**)

 ---